vertisfinance/salesforceStyleGuide/Apex style guide.md

 <a name="file-naming"></a>
 ### Naming
+In general, all file names should be descriptive, accurate, and should not abbreviate words (i.e. `RenewalsController` is okay;  `RenController` is not).
+However, words may be abbreviated if the file name would otherwise be too long .

+<a name="file-class-name"></a>
+#### Classes
-The source file name for a class consists of the case-sensitive name of the top-level class it contains, plus the `.cls` extension.
+The source file name for a class consists of the upper CamelCase name of the top-level class it contains, plus the `.cls` extension.
+Controller and Conteroller Extension names should end with "Controller."
+Examples: `MyClass.cls` and `MyPageController.cls`

+<a name="file-trigger-name"></a>
+#### Triggers
+The source file name for a trigger consists of the lower camelCase name of the object joined to the upper camelCase of the trigger type with an underscore, plus the `.trigger` extension.
+Example: `objectName_BeforeInsert.trigger`

+<a name="file-page-name"></a>
+#### Pages and Components
+The source file name for pages and components should be either upper CamelCase or upper-case with each word separated by underscores, plus the appropriate extension (`.page` or `.component`).
+Examples:  `My_Page.page` or `MyComponent.component`

 <a name="file-structure"></a>
 ### Structure